Choumiko/Foreman/README.md

  - Fix positions in blueprints
  - Export all stored blueprints/books (E button)
  - Load multiple blueprints/books (L button)

+###Toolbar:

+ - Mirror blueprint / active blueprint in book on the cursor (mirroring along the other axis: mirror and rotate by 180°)
+ Works with [Side Inserters](https://mods.factorio.com/mods/GotLag/Side Inserters), [Bob's Adjustable Inserters](https://mods.factorio.com/mods/Bobingabout/bobinserters), Trainstops from [SmartTrains](https://mods.factorio.com/mods/Choumiko/SmartTrains)
+ - Replace entities in the blueprint with another one: Click the empty buttons with an item on the cursor.
+Click "Ok" with a blueprint/book to replace.

 ###Per blueprint/book buttons